 In a nutshell, moderation rarely works with squirrels.

-Although squirrels can consume meat and a variety of other foods, especially when hungry, they are primarily herbivores.
-However, these fluffy small rodents lack the digestive systems present in animals such as rabbits.
+Although squirrels can consume meat and various other foods, especially when hungry, they are primarily herbivores.
+However, these small fluffy rodents, like rabbits, lack digestive systems.
 This means squirrels are unable to metabolize cellulose.

 Chocolates contain cellulose!

 Consider how dangerous it is to feed a squirrel something it can’t digest the next time you think about giving it some chocolates.

 According to the Lethal Dose (LD50) studied on small animals, including squirrels, 0.5 mg of theobromine or 36g of a 70% cocoa dark chocolate bar is enough to kill a squirrel extremely rapidly, similar to sprinting in front of cars in the center of the road.

 Can squirrels die from eating chocolates?

 Of course, squirrels will not die from eating chocolate, but you don’t want to risk feeding them something that could damage them.